zixuan96/reseepe/README.md

 }
 ```

-## Acquiring heat data from the database
+## Searching heat data from the database

 ```js
 for (h = 0; h <= fruit.length; h++) {